dkvz/dorade-noframework-blog/README.md

 ## TODO

+* The backend has to be able to save comments using the articleId as well as the URL.
 * Does the backend really remove HTML from comments?
 Got to check that.
+* All the direct calls to materialize.toast can be made to app.toast.
 * If you're loading something and move to another page it will create an error.
 * By clicking a menu multiple time, do we proc the routing function multiple times?
 * Disable the source maps in production or check that the -p flag does that.